Free online access to quality health information is nothing short of amazing, but it does create an unfortunate problem.

 Before the internet, hypochondriacs could only talk with doctors or read books to learn more about their health.
 Their coping methods needed a lot of effort.
 That sort of effort is no longer needed because we can find everything on the internet within seconds.

 Research suggests people are likely to develop cyberchondria if they have a high sensitivity to anxiety and high intolerance for uncertainty in the context of health.
+Seeking as much information as possible is an uncertainty reduction behavior.

 What does this mean for you?